antoinebrl/antoinebrl.github.io/_posts/2021-11-14-active-learning.md

 and labeling is often a continuous effort**.
 As more and more code are shared under permissive open source licenses, the real competitive advantage comes from the size and the quality of the datasets.
 I saw some large fully annotated datasets being sold for a few million dollars.
-(This dataset was then copied into a big hard drive and sent over to the other side of the Earth by mail to complete the exchange &#128552;.
+(This dataset was then copied into a big hard drive and sent over by mail to the other side of the Earth to complete the exchange &#128552;.
 But, that is a story for another time!).

 The curation process is often overlooked.
 For sure it's not the sexiest part of the job, but I believe people should talk more about it because it's a key aspect of the success of any ML project.
-If I were to guestimate, I would say for one paper on dataset curation and creation, there are more than ten thousand papers claiming state-of-the-art for their models.
+If I were to guesstimate, I would say for one paper on dataset curation and creation, there are more than ten thousand papers claiming state-of-the-art for their models.

 ### Training is easy, Evaluation is hard

-Training a model is fun, but that's the easy part. **The real struggle is to perform a fair and challenging evaluation of the predictive capabilities of a model**.
+Training a model is great fun.
+Unfortunately, that's the easy part!
+**The real struggle is to perform a fair and challenging evaluation of the predictive capabilities of a model**.
 It is now considered the golden rule to set aside a portion of the labeled samples before doing any training.
 The goal is to understand if the model behaves well on unseen data.
-Reporting performances on the training set falls short of the desired assessment —a 1-nearest-neighbor will always be 100% accurate with the evaluation protocol.
+Reporting performances on the training set falls short of the desired assessment.

 Given a dataset with annotations (and some rich metadata), it becomes easier to build a representative and challenging test set before training.
 But, as **active learning combines